Unsupervised lexicon learning from speech is limited by representations rather than clustering: Representations vs Clustering

 Given that we are using true word boundaries, lexicon imperfections stem from clustering methods that fail to group instances of the same word together and/or representations that fail to capture similarity across different instances of the same word.
 In Table~\ref{tab:perf_representations_GT_numb} we present controlled experiments on LibriSpeech test-clean where we idealise either the clustering method or representations in two representative systems.
 The baseline results are from Table~\ref{tab:test_results}.

 In the second row of each section in the table, the two clustering algorithms are initialised so that all instances of the same word type are assigned to the same cluster.
 For $k$-means (top section), this means that centroids are initialised at the mean embeddings of segments corresponding to the same word type.
 For graph clustering (bottom), segments are initially assigned to clusters based on their true word types.
 At initialisation, both systems have a purity and V-measure of 100\%.
 However, after the methods are run from their perfect starting points, the resulting lexicons are far from ideal: purity and V-measure drop to baseline levels.
 From the $k$-means system we conclude that embeddings of the same word type are not close to all the other instances of that word.
-Similarly, from the discrete system we see that unit sequences are variable across instances of the same word type.
+Similarly, the discrete system shows that unit sequences vary across instances of the same word type.

 Next we consider the case where representations are ideal and clustering is performed as usual.
 For continuous features (top section), each word type is represented by its mean acoustic word embedding with a small amount of random noise added.
 For the discrete unit sequences (bottom), a single sequence is randomly selected to represent all instances of that word type.
 Results are given in the third row of each section in Table~\ref{tab:perf_representations_GT_numb}.
 We see that, in both cases, a perfect lexicon is produced with word-level purities and V-measures of 100\%.
 In both cases, NED is worse than the baselines, dropping from roughly 8\% to 12\%.
-This is because, although all of the same words are clustered together, some of their phonetic transcriptions (used to calculate NED) differ due to differences in how they are produced.
-This highlights the danger of using NED as the only metric for lexicon evaluation.
+This is because phonetic variation, even in clusters consisting of only one word type, limits NED as a word-level metric.
+Conversely, word-level metrics, such as purity, ignore phonetic detail.
+This is why we report a range of complementary metrics.

 Pronunciation and co-articulation not only affects NED but also lead to differences in the representations, which in part explains the poor performance when initialising the clustering methods perfectly (the second rows in the two sections).
 But in the $k$-means systems we see that perfect initialisation actually leads to worse performance than the non-ideal baseline, e.g.\ purity dropping from 88.4\% to 81.5\%.
 Together these findings suggest that clustering methods, particularly graph clustering, perform robustly, but inconsistency in the representation of spoken words hinder effective lexicon learning.
 If consistent representations aligned with word types were available, perfect word-level purity and V-measure would be achievable.